Nitrosobenzene: Monomer-dimer equilibrium

 Nitrosobenzene and other nitrosoarenes typically participate in a monomer-dimer equilibrium.
 The dimers are often favored in the solid state, whereas the deeply colored monomers are favored in dilute solution or at higher temperatures.
 The dimers can be formulated as Ar(O−)N+=N+(O−)Ar.
 They exist as cis- and trans-isomers due to the presence of the N–N double bond.
 The dimers are sometimes called azobenzenedioxides.
 The cis-trans isomerization occurs via the intermediacy of the monomer.

 In the case of nitrosobenzene itself, the metastable monomeric form could be prepared by sublimation onto a cold finger.
 The monomeric material is selectively sublimed due to its lower molecular weight and is collected on a cold finger as lustrous, dark green crystals.
-Over time, the monomeric material dimerizes to give the parent azobenzene-N,N′-dioxide as a pale yellow solid.
+Over time, the monomeric material dimerizes to give the parent azobenzene dioxide as a pale yellow solid.
 As dictated by Le Chatelier's principle, nitrosobenzene exists in the solution phase as a mixture of monomer and dimer in dynamic equilibrium whose composition is dependent on temperature (monomer favored at higher temperature) and concentration (monomer favored at low concentration), as well as the identity of the medium (gas phase or solvent).